-Sinangpad Healthy Village Project – Philippines
+Sinangpad Healthy Village Project – the Philippines

-Helping to Create a Fairer World for all its Children
+Helping to create a fairer world for all its children

 The Sinangpad Healthy Village Project is a project being implemented by the Sinangpad Association, Inc., a local NGO, in partnership with the Provincial Health Office and Partners in Aid.
-The project is in the Kalinga Province, a mountainous province in the north of the Philippine’s main island, Luzon.
+The project is in the Kalinga Province, a mountainous province in the north of the Philippines’ main island, Luzon.

 After the training and planning, Sinangpad Association members continue visiting the participating villages informally to monitor progress and provide further mentoring and motivation.
-Sinangpad members also work closely with any programs being carried out across the province, such as for example, a rabies dog vaccination project and a mother and child care project.
+Sinangpad members also work closely with any programs being carried out across the province such as, for example, a rabies dog vaccination project and a mother and child care project.
 From time to time, Sinangpad and other program representatives will share the monitoring and mentoring of each other’s activities in the course of their village visits.

-To date, Sinangpad has worked closely with 56 villages and is continuing to expand the number of villages whose members it is enabling to improve their health and that of their children.
+To date, Sinangpad has worked closely with over 60 villages and is continuing to expand the number of villages whose members it is enabling to improve their health and that of their children.
 It has also provided an interesting model for how the work of large-scale international government to government health projects can be sustained at the local level at relatively low cost after the latter are phased out.